FILM REVIEWS

 Sent away to a provincial Catholic boarding school, Julien excels—until the arrival of Bonnet (Raphael Fejto), a cultured boy who's mysterious about his background.
 At first Julian hopes to expose and humiliate his rival, but their common interests lead to an uneasy friendship.
 Then Bonnet's secret (he's Jewish) is revealed; he has been hiding from the Gestapo with the help of schoolmaster, Father Jean.

-Some critics faulted the movie as being motivated by Malle's feelings of guilt and regret.
+Some critics noted that the movie is a product of guilt, motivated by Malle’s feelings of regret.

 Running time: 104 Minutes